Skip to main content Skip to navigation

 Monitoring

 Monitoring long-term trends in air quality is important to our understanding of ongoing exposures of NSW populations to pollution and the effectiveness of our strategies.
-Air quality monitoring information is provided in annual air quality statements and near real-time data are also available for managing personal exposure day to day.
+Air quality monitoring information is provided in annual air quality statements and near real-time data are also available for managing personal exposure day-to-day.

 Pollution sources